10 Reasons Why You Must See Moustiers-Sainte-Marie, France

 Les Salles-sur-Verdon in Lake Sainte-Croix

-Do you want to swim, try windsurfing, or canoe?
-You can do that in Lake Sainte-Croix.
-Oh, you just want to relax and enjoy the views?
-There are restaurants along the shore with pleasing views of the still water and stunning mountains.
+Whether you want to swim, try windsurfing, or canoe, Lake Sainte-Croix offers all these activities.
+If you prefer to relax and enjoy the views, there are restaurants along the shore that provide pleasing views of the calm water and stunning mountains.

-If you travel with your kids, there are camping grounds around the lake equipped with barbeque grills and more.
-How about hiking?
-Yes, you can do that too.
-Actually, you can hike to Lake Sainte-Croix from Moustiers-Sainte-Marie in an hour and 15 minutes.
+For those traveling with children, there are camping grounds around the lake equipped with barbecue grills and more.
+If you’re interested in hiking, that’s also an option.
+In fact, you can hike from Moustiers-Sainte-Marie to Lake Sainte-Croix in approximately an hour and 15 minutes.

 Moustiers Sainte Marie France - Gorges du Verdon and Lake Sainte-Croix meet below Pont du Galetas